NCAR/DART/assimilation_code/programs/readme.rst

 This list of programs is separated into groups which have similar functionality.
-Within each group they are sorted  by the order in which they might be used andor by how widely they are used.
+Within each group they are sorted  by the order in which they might be used and/or by how widely they are used.

 Setting Up Experiments
 -----------------------------------